 But don’t we need sunscreen and don’t the risks of using it outweigh the damage from unprotected skin exposed to the sun?

 There is a lot of debate about sunscreen, its effectiveness, and more recently, it’s potential to actually increase our chances of developing skin cancer.
 Yes, that’s right.
 Studies are showing that sunscreens are not all they are cracked up to be.
-I could get into this topic here, but instead, I would like to direct your attention to a wonderful article which succinctly outlines why sunscreen may indeed cause cancer.
-You can find it here.
-You can also read a little further to learn why sunlight actually prevents cancer by clicking here.
-And to further enlighten you, here is one more article which outlines the pros and cons of sunscreen and sun exposure.
+To keep it simple, sunscreen may indeed cause cancer.
+In addition, sunlight actually prevents cancer.

 Quick disclaimer – I am required to clearly state that I am not a licensed medical professional nor do I pretend to be one on this site.
 Take what I write as a launching off point to do your own research.
 My advice, experience, and suggestions are not to be considered medical advice.

 An important factor in preventing skin damage of any kind from too much sun exposure is understanding your skin type and your resulting SPF needs.
 Here is a quick breakdown:

 - Type 1 skin burns and freckles but never tans.
 If you're red haired with blue or gray eyes, you may fit into this category and should use a sunscreen with the highest SPF rating.